The gaming isn't only for fun anymore, it’s a real hot business

 The Indian language internet users have surpassed English users with 536 million Indian language users compared to 199 million English users by 2021.
 This growth in the user base will be further complemented by the increasing penetration of internet-enabled devices, affordable internet services, and rising digital literacy in India.

 Hindi user base is likely to outgrow English, followed closely by Marathi and Bengali users by 2021.
 Tamil, Telegu and Kannada users will be the most engaged through 2017-2021.
 Of all the local content, 99% is consumed through mobiles, with the overall share of internet users in India accessing the internet through mobile devices being 78%.

-Today, on an average an online gamer spends thirty minutes on gaming.
+Today, on average, an online gamer spends thirty minutes on gaming.
 Of these gamers, 88% are on mobiles, enjoying the concept of ‘play on the go.'
 The top genre is a puzzle, action, and strategy-based games like the rummy game.
 These gamers are looking for high engagement games and want a smooth experience.
 The experience of games through apps is around 69% compared to enjoying the same game through mobile websites.

 Indian gamers are not very high spenders in online games.
-However, an engaged and paying gamer spends nearly one-third of their online entertainment expenditure on games.
+However, an engaged and paying gamer spends nearly one-third of its online entertainment expenditure on games.
 Even though some factors drive an urban player, stress relief, and social interaction remain the key reasons.
 The player doesn't want anything complicated.
-Short levels, easy to play games with simple controls, drive the maximum engagement.
+Short levels, easy to play games with simple controls, drive maximum engagement.